 I am represented by Samantha Haywood of Transatlantic Agency.

 I’m a Virgo.

-I live in Toronto with my husband, Ryan.
+I live in a renovated barn in Prince Edward County, Ontario, with my husband, Ryan.

 I love receiving handwritten letters in the mail.
 Please send here:

-Need my bio or headshot for your promotional materials?
+Need a bio or headshot for your promotional materials?
 Click here.